 Program success criteria

-Our emphasis on a prospective McNair scholar's potential to enter and successfully finish graduate school, especially doctoral degree is based on the very objective of the McNair program at the Federal level to "…provide disadvantaged college students with effective preparation for doctoral study".
+Our emphasis on a prospective McNair scholar's potential is based on the very objective of the McNair program at the Federal level to "…provide disadvantaged college students with effective preparation for doctoral study".

-The fact is that the very success of the McNair program depends on the number of program participants served by the program in an academic year, the delivery of mandatory and optional services to each program participant, the rate at which program participants enter graduate school, and the rate at which program participants continue in graduate school and finish doctoral studies.
+The very success of the McNair program depends on the number of participants served by the program in an academic year, the delivery of mandatory and optional services to each program participant, the rate at which program participants enter graduate school, and the rate at which program participants continue in graduate school and finish doctoral studies.

 As per McNair regulation, the extent to which the McNair program at UW-Eau Claire meets or exceeds its program objectives is measured by: